 Air Canada: Wi-Fi Access in Maple Leaf Lounges

-The NC Student Connect Project was launched with a strict timeline to deliver, driving the supplier to plan, organize, and orchestrate efforts with their partner ecosystem to ensure on-time deployment and installation, all while respecting a limited budget.
+When the NC Student Connect Project launched, it was with a strict delivery timeline.
+This required Datavalet to plan, organize, and orchestrate efforts with our partner ecosystem to ensure on-time deployment and installation on a limited budget.

-Coordination deployment and installation on budget, and managing all services through network monitoring and end-user support.
+Coordination, deployment and installation.
+Managing all services through network monitoring and end-user support.

 Access Points are used to transmit Wi-Fi signal covering the required areas around schools, libraries et parks.